 The modifications to Recommendation ITU-R SM.1448-0 fall into three categories and are identified by different author name and the colour in which the modification occurs align with the author.

-– Alignments with the texts of Appendix 7 of the Radio Regulations,.
+– Alignments with the texts of Appendix 7 of the Radio Regulations, these modifications are shown in this colour.

-– Editorial modifications (e.g., ITU-R Recommendations normally no longer use the term Appendix due to potential confusion with the Radio Regulations) or other alignments of text, associated with RR modifications (the latter are accompanied by separate editorial notes explaining the reasoning).
+– Editorial modifications (e.g., ITU-R Recommendations normally no longer use the term Appendix due to potential confusion with the Radio Regulations) or other alignments of text, associated with RR modifications (the latter are accompanied by separate editorial notes explaining the reasoning) these modifications are shown in this colour.

-– Additional modifications for the purpose of clarification in the Recommendation, alignment between different sections of the Recommendation, including text not necessarily included in Appendix 7, arising from inconsistencies in Recommendation ITU-R SM.1448-0 and decisions of WRC-2000 on the text for Appendix 7 or other provisions of the Radio Regulations (editorial notes explain the reasoning),.
+– Additional modifications for the purpose of clarification in the Recommendation, alignment between different sections of the Recommendation, including text not necessarily included in Appendix 7, arising from inconsistencies in Recommendation ITU-R SM.1448-0 and decisions of WRC-2000 on the text for Appendix 7 or other provisions of the Radio Regulations (editorial notes explain the reasoning), these modifications are shown in this colour.

 The modifications are further explained in the cover pages of Doc.
 1/201(Rev.1).
 The Editorial notes currently included in the document should be removed after the approval of the Recommendation.